dcl-2017-04/curriculum/docs/spatial-vis.md

 Check that the install has succeeded by loading the tidyverse and then running `?geom_sf`.
 If you can't find the documentation for `geom_sf` something has gone wrong.
 The first thing to try is restarting R so that you have a clean session.
 Installing ggplot2 is tricky if you already have it loaded!

-Next we'll load the tidyverse, sf, and create a couple of sample datasets.
+Next we'll load the tidyverse, sf, and read in a couple of sample datasets.

 ``` r
 library(tidyverse)